imjeremiah/word-rush/_docs/project-overview.md

 This system directly addresses skill gaps:
 -   **Accessibility**: Lower difficulties provide a larger pool of valid words, making it easier to participate and clear tiles.
 -   **Strategic Depth**: Higher difficulties reward players with a score multiplier for finding longer, more complex words, incentivizing players to challenge themselves.

+### 8. AI Development Log
+- To meet the project brief's requirements, this project's development will be documented in the [**`brainlift.md`**](./brainlift.md) file, which serves as a log of our AI-augmented learning, decision-making, and implementation process.